+Figure 12.
+Knowledge Asset Repository Service Interfaces

 Knowledge Asset Transrepresentation Service

 This API defines "syntactic" manipulations of Knowledge Artifacts, based on the stratified representational aspects of the Artifacts themselves (Language, profile, syntax/serialization, meta-format, encoding).
 It supports both 'vertical' operations (parsing/serialization), which preserve the Asset and the Language, and 'horizontal' operations (transrepresentations) which preserve the aspects up to a certain level, but map across variants at the same level.